Next Workshop: Maven Build Cache Deep Dive – June 9th (9am – 12pm PDT). Learn more and register here.

 - [FIX] - User-managed database setup scripts fail when used on Azure

-- [FIX] - Maven goal inputs comparison fails when goal uses root module dir as input
+- [FIX] - Maven goal and Gradle task inputs comparison fails when goal uses root module dir as input

 - [FIX] - Upgrade Log4j to 2.17.1 (see https://security.gradle.com/advisory/2021-11)